Health Sciences Immunization Program (HSIP)

 |Speech & Hearing (CoreSLP, MedSLP, AuD, AuD-PhD)

-These fees vary based on several factors.
+These fees vary across schools/program based on several factors.
 For example, if you are in a field of study or clinical or practicum service with a high risk of exposure to bloodborne pathogens, you will pay a higher fee than students who are at low risk.

 Click here for more specific details about how the health fee was calculated for the current school year.